castaway/dbix-class-book/chapters/03-Describing-database.md

     1;

 `load_namespaces` does the actual work here.
-It finds and loads all the files found in the `Result` subnamespace of your schema (see [](chapter_03-a-word-about-module-namespaces) above).
+It finds and loads all the files found in the `Result` sub-namespace of your schema (see [](chapter_03-a-word-about-module-namespaces) above).
+Files in the `ResultSet` namespace (of which more in [](chapter_06-components-and-extending)) will also be loaded, if present.
 It can also be configured to use other namespaces or load only a subset of the available classes by explicitly listing them.

 The loaded files are assumed to be actual **Result classes** (see below).
-If anything else is found in the subnamespace, the load will complain and die.
+If anything else is found in the sub-namespace, the load will complain and die.

 The Result class